bluerivers/bluerivers.github.io/_pages/careers.md

     * HapiJS, OAuth 2.0 (Client Credentials), JWT
   * Restructuring legacy system
     * Overcome slower developing speed, frequent unintended errors due to monolithic and tightly-coupled legacy system
+    * Motivated from optimistic concurrency, state management in the [Kubernetes](https://kubernetes.io)
     * De-couple video meta, advertisement, and statisitics system respectively
+      * Event driven - AWS SQS
+      * Detect state change as compared with latest data
-    * De-couple system to use not SMR clip, also general-purpose video clip (In progress)
+    * De-couple system to use not [SMR](http://www.smartmediarep.com) clip, also general-purpose video clip (In progress)
-    * Get motivation from optimistic concurrency, state management, modification log in the [Kubernetes](https://kubernetes.io)
   * Substitute AWS Lambda into server in Player API backend (In progress)
     * Overcome the limitations with AWS Lambda - unknown error, and slow scaling speed, and hard to customize configuration
     * Achieve both 100 TPS and ~100ms response time per 1 application in peak time
   * Etc
-    * Define code, api, and message convention for engineers
+    * Define code, API, and message convention for engineers
     * Introduce jira and confluence into company
-    * Organize monthly study sessions in engineering group
+    * Organize monthly study sessions (OpenLab) in engineering group
       * Make engineer [blog](https://fingerplus.github.io/) using Jekyll